 War of 1812

 Yanks invaded Canada?
 Brits swarmed Wisconsin?
-It's the bicentennial of the war no one remembers.
+It was the war no one remembers.

 © Beth Gauper

 On July 17, 1812, British forces invaded Mackinac Island at what is now known as British Landing.